OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: Baselines

 \subsection{2D Encoding}

 The 2D encoding preserves the temporal dimension of the orderbook by representing it as a multivariate time series.
-However, this encoding method still collapses buy–sell interactions into aggregated channels.
-To assess the predictive capability of 2D encoding, we benchmark five state-of-the-art time-series models developed in recent years.
-The hyperparameter optimization is described in Appendix~\ref{appendix:hyper_optimization}.
+To assess the predictive capability of 2D encoding, we benchmark five state-of-the-art time-series models: \textbf{FEDFormer}, \textbf{iTransformer}, \textbf{PatchTST}, \textbf{TimesNet}, \textbf{TimeXer}.
+As these model do not support a {2$\times$2D} input, we concatenate the buy-side and sell-side sequences along the feature dimension to form a multivariate time series.
+The hyperparameter is optimized based on validation performance via exhaustive grid search.

-\textbf{FEDFormer:} The frequency-enhanced decomposition and Fourier attention are introduced to capture periodic patterns~\cite{FEDFormer}.
+\textbf{FEDFormer.} The frequency-enhanced decomposition and Fourier attention are introduced to capture periodic patterns~\cite{FEDFormer}.
 The model could be useful if intraday prices exhibit strong seasonal periodicity.

-\textbf{iTransformer:} The input variables are treated as tokens, reducing attention dimensionality and enabling efficient feature learning~\cite{iTrans}.
+\textbf{iTransformer.} The input variables are treated as tokens, reducing attention dimensionality and enabling efficient feature learning~\cite{iTrans}.
 The model could be beneficial for intraday price forecasting when long sequences are used as input.

-\textbf{PatchTST:} The time series is patchified, and a channel-independent Transformer is used to improve the representation of local temporal patterns~\cite{PatchTST}.
+\textbf{PatchTST.} The time series is patchified, and a channel-independent Transformer is used to improve the representation of local temporal patterns~\cite{PatchTST}.
 The model is potentially useful if local price fluctuations dominate predictive performance.

-\textbf{TimesNet:} The multi-scale kernels are learned through convolutions in the frequency domain~\cite{TimesNet}.
+\textbf{TimesNet.} The multi-scale kernels are learned through convolutions in the frequency domain~\cite{TimesNet}.
 The model could be valuable if prices exhibit different temporal patterns.

-\textbf{TimeXer:} The temporal compression is combined with cross-scale mixing to model both fine-grained and aggregated temporal representations~\cite{TimeXer}.
+\textbf{TimeXer.} The temporal compression is combined with cross-scale mixing to model both fine-grained and aggregated temporal representations~\cite{TimeXer}.
 The model could be beneficial for capturing rapid price jumps and broader market trends.